Tomide65/Alx-Pre_course/README.md

-The only time i can use this terminal
+The only time i can use this terminal1